What you need to know about Medicare enrollment periods

 When you’re ready to enroll

-Once you know which enrollment period fits your situation, you can sign up for a Medicare plan that’s right for you.
+Once you know which enrollment period fits your situation, you can sign up for a Medicare coverage plan that’s right for you.
 Here’s a checklist of what you’ll need to sign up.

 Medicare enrollment checklist